dvsander/mdb-search/README.md

 ![Relevance search](static/searchRelevance.png)

-Each movie's plot is ran through OpenAI's embedding API and those `text-embedding-ada-002` embeddings are stored in MongoDB.
+Each movie's text plot is ran through OpenAI's embedding API and those `text-embedding-ada-002` embeddings are stored in MongoDB.
 The user's prompt is embedded and used to query in the vector database for similar content.
+You can search either on your input, or do a similarity search based on an existing movie's plot.
 ![Semantic Text search](static/searchSimilarTextEmbeddingsOpenAI.png)